- This event has passed.

 The first SandyFest was held in 2018 and held at Byfield Village Hall near Daventry in Oxfordshire.
 This evening event was on 21st April to commemorate 40 years, to the day, since the passing of Sandy Denny; solo singer/songwriter, bon viveur and integral member of the groundbreaking English folk rock bands Fotheringay and Fairport Convention.
 Sandy lived in Byfield and the Village Hall is the venue that hosted her last public performance before her untimely death.

-The second SandyFest will be held again at Byfield Village Hall and will be celebrated on Saturday 13th April 2019!
+The second SandyFest was held again at Byfield Village Hall on Saturday 13th April 2019!

 Alexandra Elene MacLean Denny (6 January 1947 – 21 April 1978) was an English singer-songwriter who was lead singer of the British folk rock band Fairport Convention.
 She has been described as “the pre-eminent British folk rock singer”.